 Even standardized tests come with different expectations.
 Tests like the ACT, SAT, GRE, and LSAT shouldn’t be approached blindly, even if you’ve taken every other standardized test under the sun.
 Knowing what the questions will look like and what the test purports to measure will help you complete it more successfully.

 Your study habits will be influenced by your past experiences and your natural inclinations.
 Perhaps you’re extremely laid back and easygoing, or perhaps you know yourself to be a chronic procrastinator.
 If any of these is the case, you may need to push yourself more than someone who naturally wants to complete all tasks immediately and accurately.
-However, perfectionists have their own problems, especially with making sure they don’t get lost in the details and can complete tasks on time while still balancing school and their personal lives.
 Regardless of your habits, be honest about your weaknesses and strengths and develop a plan to best work with them.

 One of the most overlooked parts of attending college, financial aid is vital to those who need assistance affording a college education.
 Before taking out thousands in loans, students should submit a FAFSA (applications may be found at FAFSA.ed.gov), complete a free college scholarship search, and visit a school financial aid office to find out about college-based assistance.